macro187/nugit/readme.md

 ============

-.nugit files are plain text files containing Git repository URLs, one per line, each optionally suffixed with a hash `#` character followed by a Git revision.
+.nugit files are plain text files containing Git repository URLs, one per line, each optionally suffixed with a hash `#` character and a Git revision.
 Empty lines and lines beginning with hash characters are ignored.

     # Example .nugit file
     https://example.com/example1.git